 Certain public health requirements must be met.
 For example, a third country is required to have an approved "residue" monitoring plan.

 Animal welfare requirements at the time of slaughter must be met in accordance with EU legislation.

 Border Inspections and traceability

-Game meat entering the EU is inspected at an EU Border Inspection Post (BIP) - listed in Annex I to Commission Decision 2009/821/EC - where Member States' official veterinarians ensure the game meat fulfils all the requirements provided for in the EU legislation.
+Game meat entering the EU is inspected at an EU Border Inspection Post (BIP) - listed in Annex I to Commission Decision 2009/821/EC - where the EU countries' official veterinarians ensure the game meat fulfils all the requirements provided for in the EU legislation.
 Council Directive 97/78/EC lays down the principles governing the organisation of veterinary checks on products of animal origin entering the EU from third countries.

 TRACES (TRAde Control and Expert System) is an information system managing import controls at BIPs and ensuring traceability and uniform controls within the EU.